mikefarah/yq/pkg/yqlib/doc/operators/traverse-read.md

 # Traverse (Read)

-This is the simplest (and perhaps most used) operator, it is used to navigate deeply into yaml structures.
+This is the simplest (and perhaps most used) operator.
+It is used to navigate deeply into yaml structures.

 ## Simple map navigation
 Given a sample.yml file of: